History of the New Orleans Saints: 2018: Death of owner Tom Benson and NFC game controversy

-They defeated the defending Super Bowl champion Eagles in the Divisional round, but controversially lost to the Los Angeles Rams, led by 32-year-old head coach Sean McVay, in the title game.
-Saints fans later cried out against an uncalled pass interference against Rams cornerback Nickell Robey-Coleman call that was a pivotal turning point in the fourth quarter; had the pass interference call been made, the Saints would have likely put the game away by scoring a touchdown, but were forced to settle for a field goal instead, which the Rams easily matched on the next drive to force overtime, in which the Rams won with a field goal.
+The Saints defeated the defending Super Bowl champion Eagles in the Divisional round, but controversially lost to the Los Angeles Rams, led by 32-year-old head coach Sean McVay, in the title game.

+Saints fans later cried out against an uncalled pass interference against Rams cornerback Nickell Robey-Coleman call that was a pivotal turning point in the fourth quarter.
 This ruling lead to numerous lawsuits against the NFL from Saints fans and led to a rule change allowing challenge flags to be used on pass interference calls.

 2019

 In 2019, the Saints had another year of success.
-Despite losing Drew Brees for five weeks due to a thumb injury against the Los Angeles Rams in Week 2, the Saints went 5–0 under backup quarterback Teddy Bridgewater.
-The Saints also participated in one of the highest scoring games in NFL history in Week 14, putting up 46 points and two two-score leads against the San Francisco 49ers, only to lose on a last-second field goal 48–46.
+The Saints participated in one of the highest scoring games in NFL history in Week 14, putting up 46 points and two two-score leads against the San Francisco 49ers, only to lose on a last-second field goal 48–46.
 Overall, the Saints finished 13–3 and secured their third straight division title.
-However, despite the Saints acquiring 13 wins, they lost the tiebreakers to the 49ers and Green Bay Packers, who also went 13–3, marking the first time since 2011 where a team got 13 wins but played in the wild card round (ironically, the Saints happened to be both teams).

-In the Wild Card Round, the Saints played the Minnesota Vikings, hoping to avenge their divisional loss two years before.
-Nevertheless, the Vikings would prevail once again, winning a 26–20 overtime contest.